 It can be concluded that the results of evaluating diphtheria surveillance system components (input, process, output) in Probolinggo District are based on surveillance guidelines.
-Meanwhile, assessing the diphtheria surveillance system based on attributes shows simplicity, flexibility, acceptability, representativeness, stability, and good data quality.
+Meanwhile, assessing the diphtheria surveillance system based on attributes shows simplicity, acceptability, representativeness, flexibility, stability, and good data quality.
 However, the system is not yet sensitive, and timeliness is still low.
 We, therefore, recommend optimization in the use of the SKDR application to improve the current surveillance system.

-Research Limitation
+Research Limitations